Dipesh-Chaudhary/palm-mind-rag-assessment/README.md

-# Palm Mind Technology - RAG Assessment Project
+# RAG Assessment Project

-This repository contains the submission for the AI/ML Engineer technical assessment.
+This repository contains the submission for the AI/ML Engineer technical assessment for the `Palm-mind-technology`.
 It is a production-ready backend system built with FastAPI, featuring a sophisticated RAG agent with document ingestion capabilities and automated analysis.

 ## Architecture Overview